agalindorcl/dbsec_mod/about-the-workshop/content.md

 - **Database Security Assessment Tool** - Assessing the security of an On-Premise database with the Database Security Assessment Tool (DBSAT).

-- **Transparent Data Encryption** - This lab explains how to deal with wallets and keys when moving your database to the cloud
+- **Advanced Security Option:** Transparent Data Encryption & Data Redaction - This lab explains how to deal with wallets and keys when moving your database to the cloud.
+Data Redaction policies is used to prevent sensitive data from leaving the database unprotected (aka pseudonymization).

-- **Data Redaction** - Using Data Redaction policies to prevent sensitive data from leaving the database unprotected (aka pseudonymization).
+- **Database Vault** - Configuring Database Vault to protect the database from over-privileged users and implement Separation Of Duties.

 - **Data Masking** - Data Safe can mask data in your non-production environments while maintaining complex data relationships.
 Data Safe minimizes the amount of personal data and allows internal test, development, and analytics teams to operate with reduced risk.